 The only downside to this chocolate beetroot cupcakes recipe is the number of bowls you will need to wash.

-You can normally find cooked and peeled beetroot in vacuum-sealed packets in the fresh fruit and
+At least in Europe, you can normally find cooked and peeled beetroot in vacuum-sealed packets in the fresh fruit and

 Tips for the chocolate creme frâiche frosting